cabal-club/cable/readme.md

 post with the *oldest* timestamp one is interested in, `time_end` is the newest.

-If `time_end` is 0, request all messages since `time_start` and respond with more posts as they arrive, up to `limit` number of posts.
+If `time_end` is 0, request all chat messages since `time_start` and respond with more posts as they arrive, up to `limit` number of posts.

+A responding client is RECOMMENDED to respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances, particularly if a channel has a very long history and the responding client lacks sufficient resources at the time to return thousands or hundreds of thousands of chat message hashes.

 A `limit` of 0 indicates a desire to receive an unlimited number of hashes.